SSWConsulting/SSW.Rules.Content/rules/do-you-use-version-control-with-power-bi/rule.md

 ![Figure: Good example - PBIP format allows recording history of changes without saving data into version control](good-example-history-recorded.png)
 :::

-Read the rule [Do you know the Power BI version control features?](https://www.ssw.com.au/rules/do-you-know-powerbi-version-control-features/) to learn more about Power BI Desktop Projects, and Power BI's integration with Git.
+Read the rule on [the Power BI version control features](/do-you-know-powerbi-version-control-features) to learn more about Power BI Desktop Projects, and Power BI's integration with Git.

 ### Editing and Committing Reports